Study Abroad Support

 If you are planning to study abroad, you are encouraged to disclose your disability status to your study abroad advisor and to your specific program so that you can get a sense of what disability accommodations will be available to you and how those accommodations will be implemented.
 We can be a part of this conversation if you'd like our help.

 Study abroad programs are not obligated to meet requests for accommodations without advance notification of need.
 Countries outside of the United States have their own rules and regulations concerning academic accommodations and do not necessarily comply with Americans with Disabilities Act Amendments (ADAA) regulations.

 After being accepted into a study abroad program, DSS will, at your request, prepare an individualized letter for the study abroad office that notes your eligibility for accommodations.

-To request this letter, email firstname.lastname@example.org with the semester and year that you will be studying abroad and the name of your program.
+To request this letter, email [email protected] with the semester and year that you will be studying abroad, as well as the program name, city name, and the contact name and email address for program coordinator (please check with your GW Study Abroad advisor if you have questions about who your program coordinator is).

 Once the letter has been prepared, you will receive a scanned copy of it.
-In addition, Elizabeth Betts, the DSS-OSA liaison will also receive a copy of your letter.
-Please share this letter with your personal OSA advisor and keep a copy for your records.
+In addition, the DSS-OSA liaison will also receive a copy of your letter.
+Please share this letter with your personal OSA advisor, and keep a copy for your records.

 Please verify your specific program’s disability documentation requirements because additional information beyond a DSS letter may be required.